turingschool/curriculum/source/projects/eventmanager.markdown

 ### Folder & File Setup

-Create a folder named `jsattend` wherever you want to store your project.
-In that folder, use your text editor to create a plain text file named `jsattend.rb`
+Create a folder named `event_manager` wherever you want to store your project.
+In that folder, use your text editor to create a plain text file named `event_manager.rb`

 ### Initial Skeleton